 By Leslie Ries and Jeff Pippen

 One of the biggest challenges to understanding Monarch declines is tracking their abundance patterns from year to year.
-Traditionally, Monarchs are censused in winter where they are all congregating in one general area in central Mexico.
-However, because their populations grow and peak each summer, understanding their dynamics throughout their migratory range is increasingly important, but also very difficult!
+Traditionally, Monarchs are censused in winter, where they are all congregating in one general area in central Mexico.
+However, because their populations grow and peak each summer, understanding their dynamics throughout their migratory range is increasingly essential but also very difficult!
 The Monarch research community has recently become very reliant on the citizen (or community science) volunteers to report Monarch sighting data throughout their range in North America for both eastern and western populations.
 (Western populations overwinter along the coast of California).
-We rely on a network of general butterfly- and Monarch-focused programs to report data on abundance, movement, development and disease.
-However, these volunteers tend to want to go where the Monarchs are, so it is of particularly high value to have observation stations that are not set up with Monarchs in mind.
+We rely on a network of general butterfly- and Monarch-focused programs to report abundance, movement, development, and disease.
+However, these volunteers tend to want to go where the Monarchs are, so it is exceptionally high value to have observation stations that are not set up with Monarchs in mind.
 That is where HMANA has become a critical partner.
-We are so excited that the raptor monitoring community, which have been recording Monarch sightings for years, has partnered with the North American Butterfly Monitoring Network to formalize their data collection on Monarchs.
-This will allow us to do much more sophisticated analyses by accounting for effort.
-Having effort data (time spent surveying and distance/area of surveys (stationary in the case of hawk watch sites) significantly improves our statistical analysis power.
+We are so excited that the raptor monitoring community, which has been recording Monarch sightings for years, has partnered with the North American Butterfly Monitoring Network to formalize their data collection on Monarchs.
+This will allow us to do much more sophisticated analyses by accounting for effort, having effort data (time spent surveying and distance/area of surveys (stationary in the case of hawk watch sites) significantly improves our statistical analysis power.

-If your hawk watch site is interested in being part of the Monarch Butterfly Monitoring Project at your spring or fall watch site, please email Julie Brown at email@example.com and a data field will be added to your online data form.
-You can also learn more about the project at www.hmana.org.
+If your hawk watch site is interested in being part of the Monarch Butterfly Monitoring Project at your spring or fall watch site, please email Julie Brown, and a data field will be added to your online data form.
+You can also learn more about the project at HMANA.